Skip to main content

 Arrow keys ↑/↓Navigate through command historyRecalls previous inputs

-Esc + EscRewind code/conversationRestores previous state
+Esc + EscRewind or summarizeRestore previous state or summarize from selected message

-Cmd+P / Alt+POpen model pickerQuick model switch
+Option+P / Alt+POpen model pickerQuick model switch without clearing prompt

-Shift+Tab / Alt+MSwitch permission modesAuto-Accept, Plan Mode, Normal
+Shift+Tab / Alt+MSwitch permission modesAuto-Accept, Plan, Normal

 Multi-line Input